truongnmt/iroha/docs/source/guides/k8s-deployment.rst

  * boto3
  * Ansible 2.4+

 You do not need the items below if you already have a working Kubernetes (k8s) cluster.
-You can skip to "Generating Iroha configs" chapter (INSERT LINK HERE).
+You can skip to `Generating Iroha configs`_ chapter.
  * Terraform 0.11.8+
  * AWS account for deploying a k8s cluster on EC2